 Active managers, on the other hand, try to identify those securities that have the potential for outperformance.
 It can take tremendous skill and effort to routinely select securities that outperform year in and year out, something that few investors are able to accomplish.

-According to the S&P Indices Versus Active (SPIVA) 2016 Scorecard a semi-annual report comparing actively managed funds to their benchmarks, fewer than 8% of large-cap managers outperformed over a 15-year period, and only 4.6% of mid-cap (stocks of midsized companies) and 6.8% of small-cap (stocks of small companies) managers beat their benchmarks.
+According to the S&P Indices Versus Active (SPIVA) 2016 Scorecard Opens a PDF in new window a semi-annual report comparing actively managed funds to their benchmarks, fewer than 8% of large-cap managers outperformed over a 15-year period, and only 4.6% of mid-cap (stocks of midsized companies) and 6.8% of small-cap (stocks of small companies) managers beat their benchmarks.